robotslacker/slackerdb/README.md

 What we do in this project:
 1. make we can view and update duckdb data from the process outside.
 2. make we can view and update duckdb data from the network.
+3. PG protocol proxy, so that you can connect to multi db services distributed on same or different machines through a unified service port.

 ## Known Issues
 ### 1. Time Zone Issues with TimeStamp